harryhodgins/hpcproject/mpk/README.md

 ./scaling_tests_pa1v2.sh
 ```

+The output will appear in a directory called `slurm_files`.

 ## Acknowledgement
 The seagull cluster used for this program is managed and maintained by Research IT.
 Information is available at the link below: